houseabsolute/precious/README.md

 * VCS ignore rules are applied to remove paths from this list.
 * Each filter is given either the files or directories from the list of paths, depending on the `on_dir` setting for that filter.
+  * Except for `run_once` filters, which will get all of the files in all directories and will use those to determine whether to run or not.
+These filters are always run exactly once.
 * The filter will check its include and exclude rules.
 The path must match at least one include rule *and* not match any exclude rules to be accepted.
   * If the filter is per-file, it matches each path against its rules as is.